|

 Intensitygram, Full Disk images for a date selected from the Soho

-Summary Data column of the latest images page).
-There is also a NASA
+Summary Data column of the latest images

 mirror web site.